pstefa1707/pstefas-game-of-life/README.md

 # lions-and-zebras
-My version of the game of life, in particularly predator vs prey simulation.
+My version of the game of life.
 Built for website implementation.